 The club's Annual General Meeting Weekend is held in November (usually in a youth hostel or similar), with a variety of activities on offer.

 The club also organises Training Sessions, for example on rope skills or first aid - normally one day or weekend courses.

 Lecture evenings are held across the country - often in the Autumn.
 They provide a great opportunity to meet other members face to face and discuss ski touring plans - as well as listening to the lecture.
 The locations vary (see the Lecture Programme), but recently lectures have normally been held in:

 - Peak District (Hathersage)

 - Lake District (Staveley)

-Grants are available to assist younger skiers (under 35) get started in the sport; to train members who wish to lead club tours; and to encourage expeditions and other adventurous trips.
+Grants and Awards are available to assist younger skiers (under 35) get started in the sport; to train members who wish to lead club tours; and to encourage expeditions and other adventurous trips.

-There is a Strava group used to record skiing and cycling trips by club members.
+There is also a Strava group used to record skiing and cycling trips by club members.

 Joining the Club